GULibrarySandbox/advanced-data-wrangle-old/content/4-lesson.md

   `cell.cross("QPSTrafficCamerasClean","Camera_Street_Suburb")[0].cells["Camera_Street"].value`

 cell.cross function performs a cross or lookup between two columns in two datasets or the same dataset.
 It returns an array (list) of zero or more rows in the project i.e. matching against  `QPSTrafficCamerasClean`  for which the cells in their column i.e.  `Camera_Street_Suburb`  have the same content as cell  `Crash_Street_Suburb` .
-More information here: https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions#crosscell-c-string-projectname-string-columnname

-    ("QPSTrafficCamerasClean","Camera_Street_Suburb") is the data we are looking up and matching [0] counts from the first value.
+`"QPSTrafficCamerasClean","Camera_Street_Suburb")`  is the data we are looking up and matching `[0]`  counts from the first value.
-    .cells[“Camera_Street”].value is a command to add the value from the Camera Street variable to the new column, if there is a match.
+`.cells[“Camera_Street”].value`  is a command to add the value from the Camera Street variable to the new column, if there is a match.

 - 251 rows have a new variable value added of a camera located in the street.
 - Sort the new column  `Camera_Street`  to view the records that have data for this variable.

 We could have added the data from the  `Camera_Street_Suburb column`.
 If you would like undo and try this instead following the instructions above.

+- Close both projects.

+More information on crosscell function: https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions#crosscell-c-string-projectname-string-columnname

-- Close both projects.{% endcapture %} {% include card.md header="Activity - sort by multiple columns" text=text %}
+More GREL support: https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions{% endcapture %} {% include card.md header="Match a key variable from two datasets & add a variable using GREL cell.cross" text=text %}

 {% capture text %}
-{% endcapture %} {% include card.md header="Match a key variable from two datasets and add a variable using GREL cell.cross function" text=text %}
+{% endcapture %} {% include card.md header=" text=text %}

 {% include button.md text="Watch video" link="   " color="info" %}